Replace a Text in File Using PowerShell

 3. Replace Every Occurrence of a String in Multiple Files With PowerShell

-PowerShell is a powerful tool that can perform different files and folders operations.
+PowerShell is a powerful tool for managing files and folders.
 It allows you to create, copy, delete, move, rename, and view files and folders on the system.

 Use Get-Content and Set-Content to Replace Every Occurrence of a String in a File With PowerShell

-The Get-Content gets the item’s content in the specified path, such as the text in a file.
-The Set-Content is a string-processing cmdlet that allows you to write new content or replace the existing content in a file.
+The 'Get-Content' command retrieves the content of an item in the supplied path, such as the text in a file.
+The 'Set-Content' cmdlet is a string-processing tool that allows you to add new content to a file or replace existing content.

 Get-Content C:\New\test.txt